 Myth 4: Bats are grotesque looking and wicked.
 Actually, they are quite cute, very gentle and smart creatures.
 The females are great mothers.
 They share their food when another bat is hungry and babysit young pups when the mom is out foraging.

 Why Should We Care About Bats?

 And they help biodiversity by dispersing seeds through the forest.
 But one of their most important contributions is the amount of insects they eat.
 A single bat can eat up to 1,000 mosquitos in a night.
-They also help farmers use fewer pesticides as they eat insects that damage crops.

 Without bats, the insect population would explode, many fruits and nuts would cease to exist, and ecosystems that rely on seed dispersal and pollination could collapse.
 Not a pretty thought.
 In fact, we believe bats are the most important mammal on our planet which is why we are motivated to protect them and inspire others to do the same.

 Unfortunately, the task of protecting bats gets more and more difficult.
 They are impacted by disease, climate change and destruction of their habitat.
 Many bats are also being killed based on superstitions or misconceptions, especially with all the misinformation about COVID-19 being caused by bats.